 Note: The table is presented in two halves for legibility.

+NEED TO INSERT FINAL TABLE

 Workgroup Impact Assessment

-The table below sets out the key issues and differences as highlighted by the comparison table (4.1 to 4.8).
+The table below sets out the key issues and differences as highlighted by the comparison table (these are items 4.1 to 4.8).
 Additional issues have also been identified through Workgroup discussions and these are added to the table (4.9 onwards).
 The Workgroup have provided an assessment of each of these issues and an assessment of any rationale given by Proposers.
 Where relevant, the report also captures Workgroup participants’ views on the issues and any impacts on the Relevant Objectives.